Khanh D. Pham: Government services for academia and R&D community at large

-Special Section on Industrial Information Integration in Space Applications between 2021 and 2022.
+Special Section on Industrial Information Integration in Space Applications from 2021 to 2022.

-Between 2005 and 2007, as a member of the Program Committee for Rocky Mountain Section of the American Astronautical Society on Guidance and Control Conference in Breckenridge, Colorado, Pham authored and chaired the closed sessions on Control Techniques for Deployable & Large Structures.
-From 2011 to 2014, he served as the technical area chair of Human and Autonomous/Unmanned Systems for AIAA.
-In addition to his services as panelist, reviewer, published author, session and track chairs, he was a member of AIAA Technical Committees of Survivability and Guidance, Navigation and Control from 2010 to 2017.
+From 2005 to 2007, Pham was on the Program Committee for the Rocky Mountain Section of the American Astronautical Society's Guidance and Control Conference in Breckenridge, Colorado, where he led closed sessions on Control Techniques for Deployable & Large Structures.
+Between 2011 and 2014, he was the technical area chair for Human and Autonomous/Unmanned Systems at AIAA.
+He also served as a panelist, reviewer, author, and chair of sessions and tracks.
+He was a member of the AIAA Technical Committees on Survivability and Guidance, Navigation and Control from 2010 to 2017.

 Professional achievements and awards

-In 2017 and 2018, Pham made appearances and was interviewed for his outstanding achievements on "Voice of America", "The Pride of the Vietnamese" - the largest US international broadcasters celebrating Vietnamese Heritage around the world and the Asian American Engineers of the Year.
-His professional achievements testify to the fact that the pursuit of fundamental knowledge lies at the heart of technological progress, national security, and international leadership, and it exemplifies the importance of DoD's cadre of career civilian scientists and engineers.
+In 2017 and 2018, Pham was featured and interviewed for his achievements on "Voice of America", "The Pride of the Vietnamese" - the largest US international broadcasters celebrating Vietnamese Heritage around the world, and the Asian American Engineers of the Year.
+His achievements show that pursuing fundamental knowledge is central to technological progress, national security, and international leadership.
+They also highlight the value of DoD's career civilian scientists and engineers.